rhomobile/rhomobile-docs/eb/en/edge/api/mediaplayer.md

 ### start(<span class="text-info">STRING</span> filename)
-Play a media file using the supplied filename.
+Play the audio file using the supplied filename.
+On WM/CE devices, the API supports only wav file format.

 ####Parameters
 <ul><li>filename : <span class='text-info'>STRING</span><p>File name of the audio media to be played - absolute filepath.
 On iOS when you post URL to remote server (except https), then we open a standard browser (another application) for playing it.
 On iOS we support: mp3, mp4, wav formats.
 On other platforms the formats supported depend on what support is built into the platform.
 Typically on WM/CE this will be wav and on Android mp3. </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>